DefteZ/westra2osm/README.md

-# westra2osm - toolbox for Openstreetmap mountaine mappers
+# westra2osm - toolbox for Openstreetmap mountains mappers

 This tools help for mapping openstreetmap of mountains.
 These tools help to compare osm data with data from http://westra.ru/passes and so on.